More and more, customers today expect highly personalized shopping experiences. According to one survey by Evergage, 88% of them.

 Still, message match is only the most basic level of post-click personalization.
 Name, location, even personal details can be inserted into the content of a post-click landing page.
 So why don’t they?

 Why is there still a disconnect?

 Despite the evolution of digital advertising, marketers continue to optimize campaigns the old way.
 The reasons may be as follows:

-Marketers don’t know about the post-click experience.
+Marketers don’t know about the post-click landing page.

 This is a position many teams are in, and it’s understandable.
 Advertising has evolved drastically in the last few decades from a discipline that, for a hundred years, was mostly driven by traditional campaigns.
 In them, the ad itself did the selling.
-There was no click, no post-click experience.
+There was no click, no post-click landing page.
 When the prospect wanted to learn more about a product or service, they simply called the number on the ad or mailed a check.